leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 ### Model Serving Bridge

+In order to make models available to the TFX model serving there are two steps involved.

+Firstly the model is exported to a well known location.
+Secondly the model serving configuration file is updated, if the model is completely new or if only specific versions were previously permitted in the configuration.

+The serving configuration update however requires that a third software component, or daemon is present to observe the model upload completing and then update the serving configuration file.
+The export to serving bridge (bridge) fulfills this role.

+Using S3 shared storage the model data is visible to both the export and the serving TFX components.
+The bridge will inspect the contents of the specified S3 bucket used in serving models and will on observing the presence of an index file, that is validated against the models directory structure, modify the TFX model serving configuration file to advertise the presence of the model.

+The bridge scans for index files in the S3 file system on a regular basis and updates a TFX model serving configuration file found at the top level directory of the mount based on the directories found in the buckets top level.

+The bridge along with deployment instructions can be found at [studio-go-runner/tools/serving-bridge](https://github.com/leaf-ai/studio-go-runner/tree/main/tools/serving-bridge)
 The next step in the pipeline uses an open source component that can be found in the go runner repository at, https://github.com/leaf-ai/studio-go-runner/tree/main/tools/serving-bridge.

 This component can be deployed using a Kubernetes deployment resource.
 There is a single deployment dependency for the serving bridge and that is the repsence of an S3 blob store to hold models, for cases involving testing and where a local S3 store is required for on-premises installation minio, https://min.io, can be used.

+Should you be running in an on-premises environment minio can be substituted for the AWS, or Google cloud storage.
 An example of a minio deployment can be found in the minio.yaml file, this example creates a persistent volume for the minio server with 10Gb of storage.

-The main deployment file can be found in deployment.yaml.
+The main deployment file for the bridge can be found in deployment.yaml.
 The deployment file makes use of the Kubernetes Kustomize tool for injection of secrets, namespaces and other attributes for inclusion into the deployment configuration.
 If you are running the bridge in a production environment you should seek to secure secrets using the norms of your enterprise infrastructure.

 Kustomize is the Kubernetes project YAML template tooling.
 The Kustomize tooling can be installed into your local working directory using the following command: